VaggosBt/World-Time-App-Flutter/README.md

-# world_time
+# World Time App

-A new Flutter project.
+A Flutter project for the creation of a simple World Time App with Dart.

 ## Getting Started